Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Implementation Details

 \subsection{Metrics}

-In this section, we provide detailed explanations of the metrics employed for evaluating association performance in our experiments.
+We provide detailed explanations of the metrics employed for evaluating association performance in our experiments.
 While LSTQ is the most widely used metric, we additionally report two complementary metrics, MOTSA and PTQ, to provide a more comprehensive assessment.

 \myparagraph{LSTQ}~\cite{Aygun_2021_CVPR} is delicately designed to evaluate 4D panoptic segmentation quality.
 First, to assess the semantic segmentation performance over the classes $C$, the classification score S$_{cls}$ is defined as: